Amorgos Greece Travel Guide

 Island hop to nearby destinations for a complete Cycladic adventure.

 Concentrate on Chora's old town, Ancient Minoa, Ancient Arkesini, and Kastri.
 Visit the The monastery of Hozoviotissa and explore the smaller historical churches and the Gavras Tower.
-This route provides deep insight into Amorgos's past.
+This track provides deep insight into Amorgos's past.

 Visit local tavernas in different villages, including Chora, Katapola, Aegiali, Tholaria, and Langada.
 Try local specialties like Psimeni Raki, Patatato, and local cheeses.
-Seek out small producers of honey and herbs for direct purchases.
+Seek out small producers of honey and botanicals for direct purchases.

 Dedicate significant time to hiking the marked trails across the island.
 Incorporate scuba diving, snorkeling, and boat trips to secluded beaches.
 This itinerary is good for active travelers.